AIRSCREEN® – The World’s Best Outdoor Movie Screens & Systems

 The screens have been tested in very high winds.

 DO NOT USE YOUR SCREEN IN WINDS EXCEEDING 24MPH.
-IN FACT USE EXTREME CAUTION IN HIGH WINDS.
+USE EXTREME CAUTION IN HIGH WINDS.
 APPROACHING WEATHER CAN BE DANGEROUS.
 A conservative approach to public and equipment safety is your strongest tool in maintaining the safety of your audience and is key to any risk management strategy relating to public events.
 When there is severe weather approaching on radar, get the screen down!
 Use your iPad or smartphone to keep an eye on approaching conditions.

 Any outdoor screen manufacturer advertising a ridiculously high wind rating creates an impression that it is okay to operate in those winds, and it is not.
 We have a competitor advertising 35mph wind rating – this is irresponsible.